jlixander/nys_housing_affordability/README.md

 * Python: an interpreted, object-oriented, high-level programming language.
 * Pandas: a library built upon NumPy that allows data scientists to clean and transform data structures.
 * NumPy: the data will require some arithmetic across many datapoints and NumPy’s broadcasting operation ability will facilitate this task.
-* Plotly/Seaborn/Matplotlib: visualizations will tell the stories and trends found within the dataset.
+* Plotly/Seaborn/Matplotlib: visualization libraries that will aid in telling the stories and trends found within the dataset.
 * Datetime: will allow for proper interpretation and alignment of date values across multiple datasets to visualize and organize data.

 ### Data Preprocessing